imagej/imagej.github.io/_pages/HPC_Workflow_Manager.md

 Let's inspect figure 6 closer.
 In the figure you can see the following columns:

--   “Job ID” - Job’s identification number;
+-   "Job ID" - Job's identification number;
--   “Status” – The job’s current status which can be:
+-   "Status" – The job's current status which can be:
-    -   “Unknown” – the state of the job is not known;
+    -   "Unknown" – the state of the job is not known;
-    -   “Configuring” – the job is being configured;
+    -   "Configuring" – the job is being configured;
-    -   “Queued” – the job is in a queue and when there are available nodes it will be executed;
+    -   "Queued" – the job is in a queue and when there are available nodes it will be executed;
-    -   “Running” – the job was executed and it is currently running;
+    -   "Running" – the job was executed and it is currently running;
-    -   “Finished” – the job has stopped running successfully, completing its tasks;
+    -   "Finished" – the job has stopped running successfully, completing its tasks;
-    -   “Failed” – the job has stopped running unsuccessfully, it did not complete its tasks;
+    -   "Failed" – the job has stopped running unsuccessfully, it did not complete its tasks;
-    -   “Canceled” – the job was stopped by the user; and
+    -   "Canceled" – the job was stopped by the user; and
     -   Disposed – the job was disposed.
--   “Creation time” – the time when the job was created.
+-   "Creation time" – the time when the job was created.
--   “Start time” – the time when the job was last started.
+-   "Start time" – the time when the job was last started.
--   “End time” – the time when the job last ended.
+-   "End time" – the time when the job last ended.
--   “Upload” – whether the job was uploaded.
+-   "Upload" – whether the job was uploaded.
--   “Download” – whether the job was downloaded.
+-   "Download" – whether the job was downloaded.
--   “Workflow Type”- whether it is SPIM or Macro workflow type.
+-   "Workflow Type"- whether it is SPIM or Macro workflow type.

 Right-click on the new job to display the context menu (of Figure 3).
 You will notice that there are new enabled items.

-Right-click the row of the job and select “Start Job” from the context menu.
+Right-click the row of the job and select "Start Job" from the context menu.

-To make the source code of the user cleaner and easier to understand the special functions that make parallelism available to the user are appended to the user script on upload and a new file is created called “parallelMacroWrappedScript.ijm” which is the file that will be executed on the cluster.
+To make the source code of the user cleaner and easier to understand the special functions that make parallelism available to the user are appended to the user script on upload and a new file is created called "parallelMacroWrappedScript.ijm" which is the file that will be executed on the cluster.

-To inspect the submitted file (for example for debugging) you can right-click the job and select “Open Macro in editor” where you can see the contents of the user script along with the appended function definitions that provide parallelism.
+To inspect the submitted file (for example for debugging) you can right-click the job and select "Open Macro in editor" where you can see the contents of the user script along with the appended function definitions that provide parallelism.

-Finally, to start the job, right-click on the job and select the “Start job” item from the context menu.
+Finally, to start the job, right-click on the job and select the "Start job" item from the context menu.

 ### Inspecting progress

 There are two ways to inspect the progress of a job.

-The first one is by looking at the “Status” of a job.
+The first one is by looking at the "Status" of a job.
 This way you can see whether a job is running on the HPC Cluster or not.
-In the case of Figure 7, the job is “Queued”.
+In the case of Figure 7, the job is "Queued".

 <figure><img src="/media/Hpc-workflow-manager-queued-job.png" title=" Figure 7: Job is queued." width="300" alt=" Figure 7: Job is queued." /><figcaption aria-hidden="true"> Figure 7: Job is queued.</figcaption></figure>

-However, this is a very coarse-grained way to see the progress of the job and when it starts running it does not provide any useful information until it has ended (“Finished”, “Failed” etc.).
+However, this is a very coarse-grained way to see the progress of the job and when it starts running it does not provide any useful information until it has ended ("Finished", "Failed" etc.).

-The second way is to open the “Job dashboard” for the desired job by either double-clicking the job’s row or right-click and select the “Job dashboard” context menu item.
-Note that the job must be in the state “Running” for this functionality to work, you may open the window earlier and it will start displaying the progress when the state changes automatically.
+The second way is to open the "Job dashboard" for the desired job by either double-clicking the job's row or right-click and select the "Job dashboard" context menu item.
+Note that the job must be in the state "Running" for this functionality to work, you may open the window earlier and it will start displaying the progress when the state changes automatically.

-Select the tab “Macro Progress” and ignore the rest of the tabs for now (see section Job dashboard for descriptions of the rest of the tabs).
+Select the tab "Macro Progress" and ignore the rest of the tabs for now (see section Job dashboard for descriptions of the rest of the tabs).

-To view the progress, click on the “Macro Progress” if it is not already selected (it should be selected by default).
+To view the progress, click on the "Macro Progress" if it is not already selected (it should be selected by default).
 Please be patient while the progress is loading.
 There is a status bar on the lower right corner of the window where you can monitor the process of getting the progress from the HPC Cluster (the progress is stored in a separate progress file for each compute-node of the HPC Cluster it is run on).

 You can see a snapshot of the progress of the tasks of the running job of the example in figure 8.